 The banana yucca plant has a long history of use among western Native American tribes.
 The roots were used for soap and the leaves make excellent cordage.
-But you know me, I'm interested in the sweet, delicious banana yucca fruit!
+But you know us, we're interested in the sweet, delicious banana yucca fruit!

 Yuccas are drought tolerant, succulent plants, and while they're native to the desert, you can grow Yucca baccata in many climates.
 It's hardy to Zone 6 and grows best with full sun and a quick draining, sandy soil.